-- Meat wholesale,

-- Logistics meat and meat products,

-- Slaughtering/Deboning,

-- Processing,

-- Preparation/Processing (supply chain fruit, vegetables, potatoes)
+- Wholesale meat (including Logistics meat and meat products), - slaughtering/ deboning, - Processing, - Preparation/Processing (supplychain fruit, vegetables, potatoes)

-or are commissioned for storage (and if necessary commissioning incl. packaging, relocation, freezing and thawing) must be registered in the QS database and authorized to deliver.
+or are commissioned for storage (and, if necessary, commissioning incl. packaging, relocation, freezing and thawing) must be registered in the QS database and authorized to deliver.